cloudmesh-community/hid-sp18-523/project-report/report.md

 info:
  version: "0.0.1"
  title: "Item Sales API"
  description: "This API is designed to provide historical data of sales transactions that occured in mutiple outlets spread across Europe of big retail giant.
-API provides sales information of given items and oulets to consumers.
-This eventually helps them plan their inventory and place order quantity.
+API provides sales information of given items and oulets to consumers.This eventually helps them plan their inventory and place order quantity.
 API also predicts sales of items based on their weight, fat content, visibility,     price and type"
  termsOfService: "http://swagger.io/terms/"
  contact:
   name: "Ritesh Tandon, IU, MS Data Science - 2018"